DTJF/libpruio/src/doc/_3_pins.md

 before usage (pinmuxing).

 Here's an overview of the Beaglebone Black pins.
-The settings for other Beaglebone hardware (White, Green, Blue, Pocket-, ...) are different.
+The settings for other Beaglebone hardware (White, Green, Blue, Pocket-, ...) are different (have more free pins).
+See the related TRM (technical reference manual) for details.

 ![Header pins on BeagleBone Black boards](pins_bbb.png)